Sizing from the Smallest Scales: The Mass of the Milky Way: Discussion

 Beyond pericenter and eccentricity, another critical orbital parameter is the infall time onto the Milky Way (or host halo).
 Within the simulations, we are able to directly trace the infall of subhalos, such that infall time is defined as the lookback time when a subhalo \emph{first} crossed the host halo's virial radius.
 For observed satellites of the MW, on the other hand, constraining the infall time is more challenging (given that we lack a DeLorean and a flux capacitor).
 Using {\it Gaia} proper motions from \citet{fritz18} to estimate the binding energy of each Milky Way satellite, \citet{fham19} estimate the infall time according to a correlation between infall time and binding energy derived for subhalos in the phELVIS simulations \citep[see also][]{rocha12}.
-When computing the binding energy of the Milky Way satellites, \citet{fham19} assume a host halo mass of $1.3\times10^{12}~\msun$, which is directly between that of our intermediate- and high-mass host halo samples.
+For each satellite's infall time, \citet{fham19} adopt the peak value in that satellite's kernel density estimation (KDE) from binding energy–matched subhalo infall times.
+When computing the binding energy of the Milky Way satellites, they assume a host halo mass of $1.3\times10^{12}~\msun$, which is directly between that of our intermediate- and high-mass host halo samples.
 As illustrated in Fig.~\ref{fig:lvterr_inf}, however, the distribution of infall times within phELVIS is largely independent of host mass.